upasadena/interactive-cyoa-tutorial/docs/mechanics/points-and-scores.md

     Point systems can be created and used to handle the player's ability to buy things and to keep a record of selected choices in a group or row.

+!!! tip

+    A lot of ICYOA players use mobile to play CYOAs, therefore if you want to make a CYOA that has a lot of Point Types accomodating to mobile users, it is suggested that you create a [Point Tabs] menu.

+[Point Tabs]: /appendix/reference/#show-points-emnu

 ### The Point Types Menu
 To open the menu, go into **[the Sidebar]** → **Open Features** → **Manage Points**.